 Sign on up and let’s see what you’ve got!
 And of course, consider this an open thread to root for your favorite team.
 I think my allegiance is well known…

 I am a stickler for grammar, but it is also one of my pet peeves.
+Especially in this day and age when you can easily get resources to help you write better online, the best listed in this article by Brenda Barron.

 So on National Grammar Day, I’d like to post a few of them.